spacebeam/research/site/content/download.md

 Summary: SHA/OS is a distributed workstation with custom configurations and additional software focus on high-performance and scientific computation.

 ## Hosted
-Hosted systems have been reported to run on Debian, Ubuntu and CentOS Linux.
+Hosted systems have been reported to run on Debian, Ubuntu and CentOS.

 You can use LuaRocks to install the SHA/OS cube on Linux.